DataIntellectTech/TorQ/docs/dataaccess.md

 |`wavg`     |Return the weighted mean of two lists                |```((enlist(`wavg))!enlist(enlist(`asize`ask))```|No                     |
 |`wsum`     |Return the weighted sum of two lists                 |```((enlist(`wavg))!enlist(enlist(`asize`ask))```|NO                     |

-\* Certain aggregations are enabled across process, that is they will take the aggregation across all the apropriate processes rather than split the aggregation byprocess.
+\* Certain aggregations are enabled across process, that is they will take the aggregation across all the appropriate processes rather than split the aggregation byprocess.

 ### Checkinputs